cjesse01/myfiles1/README.md

 ##PROCESS FLOW in run_analysis.R
 ###NOTEs:
-* within run_analysis.R there are many comment lines
+* run_analysis.R contains many comment lines along with active code
-* with each R object creation, I include a variety of diagnostics to assess the object accuracy: str(), head(), tail(), unique(), xtabs(), summary(), etc, as appropriate for checking quality.
-I hope I will not get downgraded for leaving these diagnostics in the program.
+* with each R object creation, I include a variety of diagnostics to assess the object accuracy: str(), head(), tail(), unique(), xtabs(), summary(), etc, as appropriate for checking quality
+* I beleive these comments and diagnostic checks for quality should be part of the final program

 ##READ/SHAPE data files in directory ./UCI HAR Dataset
 ###1) Read/Shape activity_labels.txt